zzzookie/zzzookie/README.md

 Hello there! ✋<br>
 I'm Middle Frontend Developer from Moscow, currently ***looking for a job***.<br>
+Really excited of making front-end in my projects squeaky clean, but can work in both front- and back-end areas.
 Also open to relocation offers.

 ## My stack